mimmato/SK17-Automation-Maven/src/test/java/lesson15/projectRestrospective.md

 Page 1 (Home/Posts):

-- Post Locators – We identified expressions to capture all available posts and locate key elements such as timestamps, usernames/authors, feed images, post images, and like/dislike counts.
+- Post Locators – Used to identify expressions to capture all available posts and locate key elements such as timestamps, usernames/authors, feed images, post images, and like/dislike counts.

 Page 2 (Users/Login):